 From Brand Story to Machine-Readable Narrative

-Some stories are easy for AI to repeat.
-Others quietly fracture.
+Some stories are easy for AI to repeat, while others quietly fracture

-They scan multiple sources, decide what is trustworthy, and synthesize their answers.
-But there is one crucial distinction between a human reporter and an intelligent assistant.
+They scan across sources, decide what seems trustworthy, and synthesize an answer.
+But there is one important difference between a person and an intelligent assistant.

-People can fill in the blanks, make inferences, and allow for nuance.
-AI systems, on the other hand, compress their answers.
+People can fill in the blanks and make room for nuance.
+AI systems work differently.
+They compress what they find into a smaller, cleaner answer.
 What survives that compression depends less on creativity than on structure.

 As AI-driven discovery increasingly becomes its own discovery channel, brands are no longer encountered piece by piece.
 They are summarized.
 This shift exposes a new tension: whether a brand story designed for consumers can also be reliably repeated by machines.